-He has produced, written and directed numerous primetime specials for National Geographic, Discovery Channel, History, PBS, ZDF Germany and Arte France.
-Some of his network credits include the Gemini®-nominated Secrets of the Dinosaur Mummy, Hunt for the Mad Trapper, Hitler’s Stealth Fighter and Lost Nuke.
-As the supervising producer of the landmark Discovery Channel series, Mars Rising, Michael negotiated access to NASA, Russian and European space agencies to tell the story of the people working on the first human mission to Mars.
+He has produced, written and directed numerous primetime specials for National Geographic, Discovery Channel, History, PBS, ZDF Germany, and Arte France.
+Network credits include the Gemini® nominated Secrets of the Dinosaur Mummy, Hunt for the Mad Trapper, Hitler’s Stealth Fighter, and Lost Nuke.
+As the supervising producer of the landmark Discovery Channel series Mars Rising, Michael negotiated access to NASA, and Russian and European space agencies to tell the story of the people working on the first human mission to Mars.
 Michael has been a judge for the Academy of Television Arts & Sciences Emmys® since 2010.
-In addition, he also teaches fiction and nonfiction screenwriting in Digital Cinema Production at NAIT.
-In 2014, his feature-length theatrical documentary, Unclaimed, opened to international acclaim and was long-listed for an Oscar®.
+In 2014, his feature-length theatrical documentary; Unclaimed, opened to international acclaim and was long-listed for an Oscar®.
 In 2017, Michael helped launch The Edmonton Screen Industries Office.
-He is a member of the Canadian Media Producers Association, The Giant Screen Cinema Association and the Producers Guild of America.
-Currently, Michael is working on the IMAX® film Rise of the Super Titan and the feature length drama Blazer.
+He is a member of the Canadian Media Producers Association, The Giant Screen Association, Women in Film & Television, and the prestigious Producers Guild of America.

 Vice Chair – North – Missy Geffen

 Having spent the past 30 years working in Film and Television, Missy has had the opportunity to work as a Writer, Producer, Creative Director and Executive Producer on productions for some very recognizable name clients.
 Clients includes ESSO, Shell Canada, UTI Worldwide, Procter & Gamble, Ford, GM, Telus, Orient Express, Baja California Sur Tourism, the Alberta Government, and with Advertising Agencies across North America, Australia and New Zealand.

 The scope of productions runs from Television Specials, Documentaries, and Informational Videos, to Radio commercials and New Media/Web based productions.
 Where her real expertise lies is in the production of TV commercials for regional, national and international clients.
 She was Creative Director for ITV’s award winning multi-media road safety campaign– If You Drink Then Drive You’re a Bloody Idiot and Speed Kills.